 In the Anti-Duhring Engels stated: "We therefore reject every attempt to impose on us any oral dogma whatsoever as an eternal ultimate and for ever immutable moral law on the pretext that the moral world too has its permanent principles which transcend history and the differences between nations.
 We maintain on the contrary that all former moral theories are the product, in the last analysis, of the economic stage which society had reached at that particular epoch.
-And as society has hitherto moved in class antagonisms, morality was always a class morality; it has neither justified the domination and the interests of the ruling class, or, as soon as the oppressed class has become powerful enough, represented the revolt against this domination and the future interests of the oppressed.
+And as society has hitherto moved in class antagonisms, morality was always a class morality; it has neither justified the domination and the interests of the ruling class, or, as soon as the oppressed class has become powerful enough, it has represented the revolt against this domination and the future interests of the oppressed.
 That in this process there has on the whole been progress in morality, as in all other branches of human knowledge, cannot be doubted.
 But we have not yet passed beyond class morality.
-A really human morality which transcends class antagonisms and their legacies in thought becomes possible only at a stage of society which has not only overcome contradictions but has even forgotten them in practical life."
+A really human morality which transcends class antagonisms and their legacies in thought becomes possible only at a stage of society which has not only overcome class contradictions but has even forgotten them in practical life."

-On October 2nd., 1929, Lenin addressed to the 2nd.
-Congress of the Russian Young Communist League as follows:- "Is there such a thing as Communist ethic?
+On October 2nd., 1920, Lenin addressed to the 2nd.
+Congress of the Russian Young Communist League as follows:-

+"Is there such a thing as Communist ethic?
 Is there such a thing as Communist morality?
 Of course there is.
 It is often made to appear that we have no ethic of our own; and very often the bourgeoisie accuse us Communists of repudiating all ethics.
 This is a method of throwing dust into the eyes of the workers and peasants.
 "In what sense do we repudiate ethics and morality?

 "In the sense that it is preached by the bourgeoisie, who derived ethics from God's commandments.
-Or instead of deriving ethics from the commandments of God, they derived them from idealist or semi-idealist phrases, which always amounted to something very similar to God's commandments.
-We repudiate all morality derived from non-human and nonclass concepts.
-We say that it is deception, a fraud in the interests of landlords and capitalists.
+Or instead of deriving ethics from the commandments of God, they derived them from idealist or semiidealist phrases, which always amounted to something very similar to God's commandments.
+We repudiate all morality derived from non-human and non-class concepts.
+We say that it is deception, a fraud in the interests of landords and capitalists.
 We say that our morality is entirely subordinated to the interests of the class struggle of the proletariat.
-The class struggle is continuing.
-We subordinate Communist morality to this task.
+The class struggle is still continuing.
+We subordinate our Communist morality to this task.
 We say: morality is what serves to destroy the old exploiting society and to unite all the toilers around the proletariat, which is creating a new Communist society.
 We do not believe in an eternal morality.

 "The Marxist ethic is strictly materialistic and naturalistic.
-Man is the product of Nature and is bound by Nature's laws and it is in accordance with these laws and not with dreams and ideals, that society develops.
+Man is the product of Nature and is bound by Nature's laws; and it is in accordance with these laws, anchot with dreams and ideals, that society develops.
 The basis of the Marxist ethic is thus 'the concrete human situation' in which the conditions of productions are the determining factors.
 Hence, the Marxist ethic is simply the expression of the desire of the workers."
-2 right" and are prone to kill people and rob them of their properties, or perform any kind of heinous acts, whenever chance permits and opportunity prevails.

-It is, therefore, evident that the Communists reject $d\bar{a}na$ (liberality), $s\bar{\imath}la$ (precepts), $bh\bar{a}van\bar{a}$ (mental contemplation), and they also do not believe in kamma and its resultant-effect.
-In accordance with their own ideology they are exercising the policy of "Might is
+It is, therefore, evident that the Communists reject dāna (liberality), sīļa (precepts), bhāvanā (mental contemplation), and they also do not believe in kamma and its resultant-effect.
+In accordance with their own ideology they are exercising the policy of "Might is right" and are prone to kill people and rob them of their properties, or perform any kind of heinous acts, whenever chance permits and opportunity prevails.